wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 ![Diagram of Microsoft Dataverse Web API.](../media/4-dataverse-api.png)

-A developer can add custom plug-in logic at the Pre and Post Operation stages of a transaction to perform validation, calculations, and integrations using the .NET SDK.
+A developer can add custom plug-in logic at the Pre and Post-Operation stages of a transaction to perform validation, calculations, and integrations using the .NET SDK.

 > [!NOTE]
 > The App API is also exposed to a SOAP endpoint.
 The SOAP endpoint is deprecated and should not directly be used for new apps.